-A: Human trafficking is the practice of forcibly and illegally transporting people from one country or area to another, typically for the purposes of forced labour or commercial sexual exploitation.
+A: Human trafficking is the practice of forcibly and illegally transporting people from one country or area to another, typically for the purposes of forced labor or commercial sexual exploitation.
 There are five types of human trafficking: bonded labor, forced labor, child soldiers, involuntary domestic servitude and sex trafficking.
 In 2016, each of the 50 states had tips to the human trafficking hotline for suspicious behavior.
 The top three states of reported human trafficking are: 1.
 California 2.
 Ohio 3.
 Florida.
 Human Trafficking is a global injustice, with major activity focused in Thailand, Russia, China and Venezuela.

 Q: What is A21, what does it stand for, what does it do?

 A: A21 stands for Abolish Injustice in the 21st Century.
 It is international non-profit started by Christine Cain.
 For the past four years, the global Walk for Freedom awareness event has helped educate individual communities all over the world.
 A21 works to reach victims, restore them and rebuild their faith and value as citizens of their society.
 It also is involved prosecuting the traffickers and helping victims recover through safe houses.
 Local A21 chapters, called A-teams, help raise awareness and educate local communities.

 Q: What is the goal of the Pensacola chapter of A21?
 What does it do?